 \subsection{User Study Design}

-We conducted a user study with 11 participants (none of them are the authors) recruited from the university campus.
+We conducted a user study with 11 participants (none of them are the authors) recruited from university campus.
 They are 5 males and 6 females of age $21$--$32$.
 The study was across three different environments - an office, a bedroom, and a small study room.
-The study protocol was approved by the Institutional Review Board (IRB).
+The study was approved by the Institutional Review Board (IRB).

 \textbf{Data collection procedure. } Participants are asked to sit at a desk and pose one hand in front of the device.
 The elbow and wrist could move freely in the air, and the device is on the desk.
 Each participant did two sessions.
 Each session lasts for 2 minutes.
-In a session, the participant performs hand poses following the guiding video displayed on a monitor.
+In a session, they perform hand poses following the guiding video displayed on a monitor.
 It demonstrates a hand performing 15 gestures as Fig.~\ref{fig:fingerMotion}.
-Note that we do not do gesture classification, so its only purpose is to ensure the user can cover as many combinations of hand and finger motions as possible.
-Therefore, not strictly following the video is alright since we do continuous tracking.
+Note that we do not do gesture classification, so the only purpose is to ensure the user can cover as many combinations of hand and finger motions as possible.
+Therefore, not strictly following the video is alright.
 In the meantime, we show a real-time visualization of Leap Motion hand tracking.
 Participants are told to place their hands roughly 20cm to 40cm away from the device for the best performance of Leap Motion.
 Talking is allowed since we will filter the recording in preprocessing.
-Between two sessions, participants could take a break and are free to leave the desk and get re-seated.
+Between two sessions, they are free to leave the desk and get re-seated.
 So the wrist position for the new session could be different from the previous.
 To test the system across environments, different users collected data in different environments.
 Most are in an office and some are in a study room or a bedroom.
 In total, we collected 64 minutes of data in 5 different days and 3 locations.